holochain/happ-client-call-tutorial/README.md

         HoloHashB64::<Agent>::from_b64_str(AGENT_PUB_KEY)
             .or(Err(String::from("deserializing agent_pub_key failed")))?;
     let cell_id = CellId::new(dna_hash.into(), agent_pub_key.clone().into());

-    // define the context of the request let api_request = ZomeCall {
+    // define the full context of the request let api_request = ZomeCall {
         cell_id: cell_id,
         zome_name: ZomeName::from(String::from(ZOME_NAME)),